10 Best Herbal Essential Oils For Constipation

 Foeniculum vulgare, commonly known as fennel, is a herb widely used in traditional medicine for its digestive benefits, including relief from constipation.

-It is recommended to consult a healthcare professional before incorporating fennel essential oil into a treatment regimen for constipation.
+As with any herbal remedy, it is advisable to consult a healthcare professional before incorporating caraway essential oil into a treatment regimen for constipation.

 cinnamomum verum essential oil